ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 ## Considered Alternatives

-This is a list of all solutions and a rationale why the solution was not taken, e.g. because:
+This is a list of all alternative solutions and a rationale why the alternatives were not taken, e.g. because:

 - the solution does not solve the whole problem
 - some constraints or assumptions are violated